gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_deploy_pipeline.md

     ![](../../resources/images/gocd-helm-chart/deploy_add_stage.png)

 5. Create the initial job `deploy_to_cluster`.
-The initial task argument is `sed -i "s/##{image}/$DOCKERHUB_USERNAME\/bulletin-board:$GO_DEPENDENCY_LABEL_UPSTREAM/" bulletin-board-deployment.json`.
+The initial task argument is

-*Note the extra '#'.*
+    `sed -i "s/##{image}/$DOCKERHUB_USERNAME\/bulletin-board:$GO_DEPENDENCY_LABEL_UPSTREAM/" bulletin-board-deployment.json`

+    *Note the extra '#'.
+GoCD offers additional environment variables (like $GO_DEPENDENCY_LABEL_*)to use in builds when a pipeline depends on another pipeline.
+We'll look at how to configure a dependency in the next step.*

     ![](../../resources/images/gocd-helm-chart/deploy_add_job.png)

-6. Add a pipeline dependency
+6. Introduce the pipeline `build_and_publish_image` as a material called `upstream`.

-    We want the deploy pipeline to run only after the docker image is built.
-To ensure that, we can introduce the pipeline Build_And_Push_App_Image as a material called 'upstream'.
-GoCD also exposes additional environment variables to use in builds when a pipeline depends on another pipeline.
+    We want to add the earlier pipeline to build the app as a dependency as we want this pipeline to run only after the docker image is built.

     ![](../../resources/images/gocd-helm-chart/deploy_add_pipeline_dep.png)

 7. Add the `NAMESPACE`, `DOCKERHUB_USERNAME` and `KUBE_TOKEN` environment variables.